Taylor Heinicke’s past two WFT starts are testing Ron Rivera’s belief in his QB

 In both Dallas games, when Washington faced large deficits and had to throw, Heinicke took some brutal hits.
 In the 27-20 loss in Week 14, he injured his elbow and knee, and in the second, he departed after taking a shot to the chest from the helmet of Cowboys’ linebacker Keanu Neal.

 Washington is invested in protecting Heinicke.
-With a $2.9 salary-cap hit next season, he would be a bargain as a backup to a veteran free agent or as a stopgap starter while a rookie develops.
-For context: Even though Heinicke’s statistics this year might not wow — 285 of 440 passing (64.8 percent), 3,052 yards, 20 touchdowns, 14 interceptions — they’d still be worth $24.6 million on the open market, according to the website Over The Cap.
+With a $2.9 salary cap hit next season, he would be a bargain as a backup to a veteran free agent or as a stopgap starter while a rookie develops.
+For context: Even though Heinicke’s statistics this year might not wow — 285-for-440 passing (64.8 percent), 3,052 yards, 20 touchdowns, 14 interceptions — they’ still would be worth $24.6 million on the open market, according to the website Over the Cap.

 “Taylor’s fine with it,” Rivera said of possibly playing Allen.
 “Taylor and I have had the conversation a long time ago and several times.
-He understands me, I understand him.
+He understands me.
+I understand him.
 I think that what’s important is that he knows what I’m talking about.”

-Heinicke, asked if he was indeed fine with the plan, sounded irked.
+Heinicke, asked whether he was indeed fine with the plan, sounded irked.

 “It is what it is,” he said.
 “I come in every day, and I just try and get better and do my job the best I can.
 If I feel like I do that, everything else takes care of itself.
 And if [Rivera] feels like Kyle's a better option at that point, then yeah, that's what it is.”

-Turner, asked if he would have any input in the decision, deflected.
+Turner, asked whether he would have any input in the decision, deflected.

 “Taylor’s going to be the quarterback, and then obviously anything can happen,” he said.